-Figure 5-28, StackPhase Fault
+Figure 5-26, StackPhase Fault

 • StackPhase Fault - 1.
-The AC input wiring is incorrect; or 2.
-One phase was lost from the AC input source; or 3.
-One of the inverter's internal transfer relay is bad; or 4.
+The AC input wiring is incorrect; 2.
+One phase was lost from the AC input source; 3.
+One of the inverter's internal transfer relay is bad; or, 4.
 The inverter's AC input circuit breaker may be open.

-Remedy: If this fault doesn't clear after checking these four recommendations; perform an inverter reset (see section 6.2).
+Remedy: If this fault doesn't clear after checking these four recommendations, perform an inverter reset (see Section 6.2).

-5.3.3.4 Internal Fault Messages - The inverter continually monitors several internal components.
-If an condition inside the inverter occurs that does not allow proper operation, the inverter will shutdown to help protect itself.
-To clear these "internal" type of faults, the inverter will require an inverter reset.
+5.3.3.4 Internal Fault Messages

+The inverter continually monitors several internal components.
+If an condition inside the inverter occurs that does not allow proper operation, the inverter will shut down to help protect itself.
+These are referred to as internal\faults, and the inverter will require an inverter reset to clear these faults.

-Remedy: Perform an inverter reset; see section 6-2.
+Remedy: Perform an inverter reset.
+See Section 6-2.
 After resetting the inverter, press the ON/OFF INVERTER pushbutton to turn the inverter on and verify the fault has cleared.
-If the "internal" fault remains, the inverter will require repair at an Authorized service facility.
+If the internal fault remains, the inverter will require repair at an authorized service facility.

-Internal Bridge appears on the LCD and the FAULT (red) LED is on.
-The PWR (green), CHG (green) and INV (green) LED's are off.
+Internal Bridge appears on the LCD.
+The FAULT (red) LED is on.
+The PWR (green), CHG (green), and INV (green) LEDs are off.

-Figure 5-29, Internal Bridge Fault
+Figure 5-27, Internal Bridge Fault